Part 3 - Miscellaneous Definitions

 Feed - How ammunition is supplied to a weapon.

 Flare-back - When a gun is fired, smoldering remnants and unburned propellant or propellant gasses can be left in the chamber.
 When the gun breech is opened, the sudden infusion of oxygen can cause these to ignite, sending flame back into the gun housing.
-Many large caliber weapons used a purging system which injected nitrogen gas into the chamber shortly after the gun was fired in order to extinguish and expel such particles.
-In movies or pictures of USN 16 inch (40.64 cm) guns, this nitrogen purging can be seen as a small puff of smoke that is emitted a few seconds after the gun fires.
+Many large caliber weapons used a purging system which injected air or nitrogen gas into the chamber shortly after the gun was fired in order to extinguish and expel such particles.
+In movies or pictures of USN 16 inch (40.64 cm) guns, this purging can be seen as a small puff of smoke that is emitted a few seconds after the gun fires.

 Fouling - Deposits of metal in the bore of a gun from the jackets or rotating bands of projectiles.
 Sometimes also known as "copper choking."
 In the days of black powder guns, this was also the term used for the residue left in the gun barrel from unburned gunpowder.